stefansundin/truecrypt-patches/README.md

 There is a different branch for each patch.
 It is easy to use git to create the patches which can then be used in the debianization.

 ```
-for branch in 7.1a build-fixes gcc5 gcc6 gui-fixes indicator helpfix xdg-open open-doc update-urls
+for branch in 7.1a build-fixes gcc5 gcc6 gui-fixes indicator helpfix xdg-open open-doc update-urls wxWidgets mac
 do
   git branch --track $branch origin/$branch
 done